 That coffee you have every morning, the sandwich that you got from your local shop at lunch, the weekly outing to the pub for drinks.
 By cutting back, these are all area’s you can save a huge amount of money on.
 Take 15 minutes to calculate how much a week these add up to and you will soon feel inspired to direct that money to exactly where its needed.

 6 – Shop smart

 Popping to the local shop multiple times a week can really increase your monthly shopping bill.
 Start grocery shopping once a week by creating a meal plan, in doing this you will know exactly what you need for the week ahead allowing you to buy more efficiently.
 If you have excess, you can always freeze it for the following week!
-We found that doing this cut at least £30 a week off our shopping bill.
+We found that doing this reduced our outgoing food bill by £30 a week.

 7 – Figure out how much you want it!